-In addition to being the college librarian at Amherst, Bryn Geffert is a scholar of Eastern and Russian Orthodox Christianity and the author of a recent book on the subject.
+In addition to being the head librarian at Amherst, Bryn Geffert is a scholar of Eastern and Russian Orthodox Christianity and the author of a recent book on the subject.
 Last year a graduate student in Siberia emailed Geffert to inquire about the book.
 The man’s library didn’t carry it.
 He couldn’t afford to buy it.
 But he really wanted to read it.

 Geffert had access to a digital version, but sending it would have violated the copyright of his publisher, the University of Notre Dame Press.
 Making a scan was not an option either, for the same reason.
 So Geffert shelled out $60 of his own money to order a copy of his own book, which he then mailed to Siberia.

 What’s wrong with this picture?
 In Geffert’s mind, practically everything.

 Geffert is an amiable Midwesterner who is unsparing in his critique of modern scholarly publishing—an industry that, he says, does “far more to lock down information than to disseminate it to those who need it.”
 At the extreme is the journal Brain Research, which costs $24,038 a year.
 More common are four-figure journal subscriptions that deplete library budgets for books, which themselves are no great bargain.
 For its size, Amherst has a library budget that is much larger than the national average.
 “Yet we’re cancelling subscriptions left and right,” Geffert says.

 As a result, academic librarianship threatens to become “a profession of malcontents,” Geffert says.
 “But malcontent doesn’t accomplish anything.”
 He began to wonder: “If libraries can’t afford to buy this stuff, why not think about producing it ourselves?”